hyraxbio/ember-skeleton/tests/dummy/app/templates/docs/utility-components/material-card.md

 </DocsDemo>
 </div>

 You can pass a hash of custom theme color string associations using the `themeColorStringHash` prop.
 Note that you can also pass `fallback="..."` to this hash to provide a fallback border color.
-See the <LinkTo @route="docs.helpers.theme-color-string">theme color string helper docs"</LinkTo> for more.
+See the <LinkTo class="docs-md__a" @route="docs.helpers.theme-color-string">theme color string helper docs"</LinkTo> for more.

 <div class="ember-skeleton-styles">
 <DocsDemo class="body-text" as |demo|>